 If you’re looking for a true Georgia beach camping experience, then you’ll have to forego the RV and pick up a tent.
 However, when spending time at Cumberland Island National Seashore, the reward will be well worth the effort.

 Only accessible by ferry or boat, Cumberland Island National Seashore lies six miles east of St. Marys on the Georgia-Florida border.
 With more than 50 miles of trails and 18 miles of beach, this is an outdoor lover’s paradise.
-However, the only amenities you’ll find here are restrooms and water fountains.
+The only amenities you’ll find here are restrooms and water fountains.
 You have to bring whatever else you need.

 You can find five campgrounds here.
 Sea Camp is the only one that provides drinkable water.
 You’ll have to hang your food at the three wilderness campgrounds.
 You should plan on bringing backpacking gear no matter which of the five campgrounds you choose.

-Beach Camping in Georgia Is About the Moments
+Make Memories While Beach Camping in Georgia

 Beach camping in Georgia, or anywhere for that matter, is more than just being near or on a beach.
 It’s the moments that you experience while being there.
 The campfires, the hikes, the museums, the history, the food, the friends, and the fun are all part of it.

 Where will your next beach camping adventure take place?
 Drop a comment below!